-This course introduces students to the roleof information and communication technologies (ICT) in Japanese society.
+2 credits Fall Semester This course introduces students to the role of information and communication technologies (ICT) in Japanese society.
 Students will be able to research their own interests in fields utilizing ICT such as business, entertainment, or education.
-Students who wish to work in the future for Japanese companies or in the IT sector will gain relevant background knowledge.
-Specific Japanese companies utilizing ICT such as Panasonic in Osaka and NTT Data in Tokyo will be examined along with the latest news about technology in Japan.
-Topics of study also include Japanese culture and modern society, Japanese language computing, Internet, mobile technologies, and social media.
+Topics of study include Japanese companies that utilize ICT, the latest news about technology in Japan, Japanese language computing, Internet, mobile technologies, social media, economics, immigration to Japan, tourism, Japanese culture, and modern society.
 We will analyze data on ICT in daily life, business and education.
 We will also examine Japanese attitudes toward technology and communication through various media, including distance and online education.
-There will be a class Website with links to readings on ICT in Japan.
+Students will receive guidelines on academic writing for the short semester paper, and for the creation and delivery of presentations.
+There will be a class Facebook Group and a Website with links to readings on ICT in Japan.

-Applied Science and Engineering
+Module 8 Applied Science and Engineering